 How Do I Know If I’m Eligible?

-In order to qualify for the program, you must be a U.S. citizen.
+In order to qualify for the program, you must be a U.S. citizen or have eligible immigration status (see CCare office staff).
 You cannot currently be enrolled in the Oregon Health Plan.
-Your monthly income cannot exceed $2,453 for one person and $3,319 for a couple.
+Your monthly income cannot exceed $2,475 for one person and $3,338 for a couple.
 This is just your income (before taxes) and does not include your parents’ income, nor does it include any money that is obtained through financial aid.
-If you meet these requirements, we can enroll you immediately and schedule an appointment for you to meet with a clinician, usually within a couple of days.
+If you meet these requirements, we can enroll you immediately and help schedule an appointment for you to meet with a clinician.

 How Do I Enroll in CCare?

 CCare is a part of Student Health Services and is located in the Plageman Building, Room 117 (across from the elevator).
 Our office hours are 9 a.m.–5 p.m.
 The enrollment process takes less than 10 minutes, during which time you fill out a form and schedule an appointment with a clinician.

 What Services Will CCare Provide?